Quick Summary

 India boasts a vibrant tapestry of seasons, each offering a unique experience.
 Let’s explore some Indian seasons!

-The withdrawal of the monsoon can also trigger cyclonic depressions in the Bay of Bengal, particularly on the eastern and southern coasts.
+The monsoon’s withdrawal can also trigger cyclonic depressions in the Bay of Bengal, particularly on the eastern and southern coasts.

 India’s diverse seasons offer something for everyone.
 From the cool embrace of winter to the vibrant splash of monsoon, each season paints a unique picture!